 Building off of the previous unit, students will select a global or local topic/issue, informed by their reading and research in the previous unit.
-Students will study speeches and ultimately write and present an informational speech for a specific audience base.
-Early on, students will reflect upon who might need to hear this information and strategically choose an audience - it might be themselves, a brother, a friend, or larger group.
+Students will study mentor texts and ultimately write and present an informational capstone for a specific audience base.
+Early on, students will reflect upon who might need to hear this information and strategically choose an audience - it might be themselves, a brother, a friend, or a larger group.
 Students will experiment with the following idea: Does changing your audience change your message?
-To support their ability to write an effective speech for a specific audience, students will read and listen to models of speeches, and prepare and present their own informational speech through reading, research, planning, rehearsing, editing, and revising their speech through feedback.
+To support their ability to write an effective capstone for a specific audience, students will examine models of capstones, and prepare and present their own informational capstone through reading, research, planning, rehearsing, editing, and revising their capstone through feedback.
 Students will effectively incorporate visual and multimedia aids/tools.
-Students will also consider the ethics of public speaking during the research, writing, and execution of their speech presentation.
+Students will also consider the ethics of presenting a capstone during the research, writing, and execution of their capstone presentation.
+Ultimately, students will develop a capstone that responds to the course's overarching question: Who am I, and how do I use my identity and beliefs to affect change?